Create a child summary

 - If Pepe gets distressed he will need 15-20 minutes quiet time in an empty room to calm down.

 You can see from the examples above that you only want to include a few essential things.
 Ideally no more than five or six points.
 You want staff to be able to read and understand the list quickly and easily.

 Children grow and their likes and dislikes change.
 You don’t want staff using a list that is years out of date!
 Update the list at the start of every academic year and make sure any new staff have seen it.
 You might even decide to update the list each term.

-If you talk through list with a child’s parents at the end of every term, you can discuss what has been helpful and where you need more information, or a different solution.
-Doing this will help you keep information up to date and also help you to remember what support you should be providing!
+If you talk through list with teachers at the end of every term, you can discuss what has been helpful and where they need more information, or a different solution.
+Doing this will help you keep information up to date and also help teachers to remember what support they should be providing!